-- Establish a partnership with a research team that has a clear vision for a programme of work that has clear clinical potential, within a definable timeframe, for New Zealanders with breast cancer. - Leverage expertise, experience and technologies across multiple scientific and clinical disciplines and / or institutions to maximise effectiveness and utility of the proposed work. - Support projects where there is a clear benefit or logic in this research being undertaken in New Zealand rather than elsewhere. - Enable a significant investment that provides a level of confidence and certainty that encourages others to invest.
+- Establish a partnership with a research team that has a clear vision for a programme of work with clear clinical potential within a definable timeframe. - Advance innovative approaches to existing and new challenges, underpinned by the need for equitable delivery and outcomes. - Leverage expertise, experience and technologies across multiple scientific and clinical disciplines and / or institutions to maximise effectiveness and utility of the proposed work. - Support projects where there is a clear benefit or logic in this research being undertaken in New Zealand rather than elsewhere. - Enable a significant investment that provides a level of confidence and certainty that encourages others to invest.